TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 ![Ultranet frame structure](diagrams/ultranet-block-structure.drawio.png)

-I'll explain later why I think that something fishy is going on and that there is more to channel ordering than this but it's the basic idea!
+You'll see later why I think that something fishy is going on and that there is more to channel ordering than this but it's the basic idea!

 That leaves the content of those bits, are they different?
 Well yes!, somewhat!:
-  - Because the use standard parts the preambles are the same
+  - Because the use standard ICs the preambles need to be the same
   - As well as the audio data.
-  - The validity bit seems to be inverted, which seems logicial when you think about it.
+  - The validity bit seems to be inverted, which is a good call when you think about it.
   - The user bits seem to be unused
   - The channel bits are used but not idea for what yet changing them seemed to have no audible effect.
-  - And again, because the use standard parts, the parity bit simply cannot change (which I discovered the hard way)
+  - And again, because they use standard ICs, the parity bit simply cannot change (which I discovered the hard way)

-{{<todo>}} Needs a better chapter ending {{</todo>}}
+And that's it really.
+Behringer created a very elegant solution stretching existing specification/protocols to meet their needs and didn't completly reinvent the wheel!

 ## Building a dev-board

-And that's it really, so let's start doing some tangible stuff for this project.

 I decided that my first step would be to design a prototype development board where I could easily explore different avenues before going straight into a final-ish design.
 This approach will allow me to test various configurations and functionalities without committing too much time or resources upfront.